sparkle-project/sparkle-project.github.io/documentation/index.md

 If you are using Sparkle 1, you will need to use `SUUpdater` instead of `SPUStandardUpdaterController` in the above steps.
 In Sparkle 2, `SUUpdater` is a deprecated stub.
 While it is still functional for transitional purposes, new applications will want to migrate to `SPUStandardUpdaterController`.

 That's it.
-No other API calls are required to start the updater.
+No other API calls are required to start the updater and have it manage checking for updates automatically.
 If you intend to pursue additional updater APIs, please first check [API Expectations](/documentation/programmatic-setup#api-expectations) from our programmatic setup.

 ### 3. Segue for security concerns